tywalch/electrodb/README.md

 > _NOTE: The Find method is similar to the Match method with one exception: The attributes you supply directly to the `.find()` method will only be used to identify and fulfill your index access patterns.
 Any values supplied that do not contribute to a composite key will not be applied as query filters.
 Furthermore, if the values you provide do not resolve to an index access pattern, then a table scan will be performed.
 Use the `where()` chain method to further filter beyond keys, or use [Match](#match-records) for the convenience of automatic filtering based on the values given directly to that method._

+The Find method is useful when the index chosen does not matter or is not known.
+If your secondary indexes do not contain all attributes then this method might not be right for you.
+The mechanism that picks the best index for a given payload is subject to improvement and change without triggering a breaking change release version.

 ```javascript
 await StoreLocations.find({
     mallId: "EastPointe",